With Naureen tugging at my sleeves, I woke up from my

 She was sitting on my lap while we both watched the nursery

 rhymes on YouTube.
-To my shock…omg, she recognized all the letters from A to Z, although she pronounced the letters in a funny, very funny way.
+To my surprise…omg, she recognized all the letters from A to Z, although she pronounced the letters in a funny, hilarious way.
 She recognized the alphabet from A to Z before she could even say, "Milk," "Mommy," or "Mama."

 We have some pillows in the living room with different shapes.
 My wife asked her, “What’s this?” and Naureen answered, “Star, square, or round.”
 Then suddenly, she picked up one, raised it up, and asked me, " Was diss?”
 LOL!

-She wanted to bring some of her blocks to another place so what she did - she took my hand and in my palm, she put her blocks and gently as if she was holding a glass container took it where she wanted.
+She wanted to bring some of her blocks to another place, so she did what she could.
+She took my hand, put her blocks in my palm, and gently, as if she were holding a glass container, took them where she wanted.
 She tilted my hand to let the blocks fall to the spot she chose.

 I was watching Jurassic Park on my mobile.
 She climbed over to my lap and watched with me, but to my surprise, she climbed down and hid under the table, obviously afraid.
 We always ignore children's perception and understanding of what they see around them.
 It was the part where the dinosaurs and everybody else were running away from the erupting volcano.

-She wanted to bring some of her blocks to another place so what she did - she took my hand and in my palm, she put her blocks and gently as if she was holding a glass container took it where she wanted.
+She wanted to bring some of her blocks to another place, so she did what she could.
+She took my hand, put her blocks in my palm, and gently, as if she were holding a glass container, took them where she wanted.
 She tilted my hand to let the blocks fall to the spot she chose.

 I was watching Jurassic Park on my mobile.
 She climbed over to my lap and watched with me, but to my surprise, she climbed down and hid under the table, obviously afraid.
 We always ignore children's perception and understanding of what they see around them.
 It was the part where the dinosaurs and everybody else were running away from the erupting volcano.